dmerejkowsky/blog/content/en/pages/contact.md

 ## IRC

-You can also find me on freenode, and `irc.mozilla.org`.
-On both servers my nick is `dmerejkowsky`
+You can also find me on freenode,  my nick there is `dmerejkowsky`

 ## GitHub